1963 Atlantic hurricane season

-The 1963 Atlantic hurricane season was a slightly below average season in terms of tropical cyclone formation, with a total of ten nameable storms.
-Even so, it was also a notoriously deadly and destructive season.
+The 1963 Atlantic hurricane season was a catastrophic yet average season in terms of tropical cyclone formation, with a total of ten nameable storms.
 The season officially began on June 15, 1963, and lasted until November 15, 1963.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the Atlantic basin.
 The first system, an unnamed tropical storm, developed over the Bahamas on June 1.

 In late July, Hurricane Arlene, developed between Cape Verde and the Lesser Antilles.
 The storm later impacted Bermuda, where strong winds resulted in about $300,000 (1963 USD) in damage.
 During the month of September, Tropical Storm Cindy caused wind damage and flooding in Texas, leaving three deaths and approximately $12.5 million in damage.
 Hurricane Edith passed through the Lesser Antilles and the eastern Greater Antilles, causing 10 deaths and about $43 million in damage, most of which occurred on Martinique.

 The most significant and deadliest system of the season was Hurricane Flora, which peaked as a Category 4 hurricane on the Saffir–Simpson hurricane wind scale.
 Drifting slowly and executing a cyclonic loop, Flora dropped very heavy rainfall in the Greater Antilles, including over 100 in in Cuba.
 Extreme flooding ensued, leaving behind at least 7,193 fatalities and about $773.4 million in damage.
 In October, Hurricane Ginny moved erratically offshore the Southeastern United States, though eventually, the extratropical remnants struck Nova Scotia.
 Ginny caused at least three deaths and $400,000 in damage in the United States alone.
 The final cyclone, Tropical Storm Helena, caused five deaths and over $500,000 in damage on Guadeloupe.
 Overall, the storms in this season caused at least 7,214 deaths and about $833.8 million in damage.